daedalas1981/btpie-n-the-middle/README.md

 * Interactive device selector menu

-*Enhanced logging with traffic summaries
+* Enhanced logging with traffic summaries

+---

 ## 📄 License

 MIT License — see LICENSE file for full details.

+---
 Built by Robert Cole as a clean, modern alternative to legacy btproxy tools.